Shadow mapping: Creating the shadow map

 The first step renders the scene from the light's point of view.
 For a point light source, the view should be a perspective projection as wide as its desired angle of effect (it will be a sort of square spotlight).
 For directional light (e.g., that from the Sun), an orthographic projection should be used.

 From this rendering, the depth buffer is extracted and saved.
-Because only the depth information is relevant, it is common to avoid updating the color buffers and disable all lighting and texture calculations for this rendering, in order to save drawing time.
+Because only the depth information is relevant, it is common to avoid updating the color buffers and disable all lighting and texture calculations for this rendering, to save drawing time.
 This depth map is often stored as a texture in graphics memory.

-This depth map must be updated any time there are changes to either the light or the objects in the scene but can be reused in other situations, such as those where only the viewing camera moves.
+This depth map must be updated any time there are changes to either the light or the objects in the scene, but can be reused in other situations, such as those where only the viewing camera moves.
 (If there are multiple lights, a separate depth map must be used for each light.)

-In many implementations it is practical to render only a subset of the objects in the scene to the shadow map in order to save some of the time it takes to redraw the map.
+In many implementations, it is practical to render only a subset of the objects in the scene to the shadow map to save some of the time it takes to redraw the map.
 Also, a depth offset which shifts the objects away from the light may be applied to the shadow map rendering in an attempt to resolve stitching problems where the depth map value is close to the depth of a surface being drawn (i.e., the shadow-casting surface) in the next step.
 Alternatively, culling front faces and only rendering the back of objects to the shadow map is sometimes used for a similar result.

 Shading the scene

 The second step is to draw the scene from the usual camera viewpoint, applying the shadow map.
-This process has three major components.The first step is to find the coordinates of the object as seen from the light,as an 3D object only uses 2D coordinate with axis X and Y to represent its geometric shape on screen,these vertex coordinates will match up with the corresponding edges of the shadow parts within the shadow map(depth map) itself.The second step is the depth test which compares the object z values against the z values from depth map, and finally, once accomplished, the object must be drawn either in shadow or in light.
+This process has three major components.
+The first step is to find the coordinates of the object as seen from the light, as a 3D object only uses 2D coordinates with axis X and Y to represent its geometric shape on screen, these vertex coordinates will match up with the corresponding edges of the shadow parts within the shadow map (depth map) itself.
+The second step is the depth test which compares the object z values against the z values from the depth map, and finally, once accomplished, the object must be drawn either in shadow or in light.